pyepics/pyepics/doc/arrays.rst

 automatic monitoring is desirable.

-The Python :mod:`epics.ca` module defines a variable :data:`ca.AUTOMONITOR_MAXLENGTH` which controls whether array PVs are automatically monitored.
+The Python :mod:`epics.ca` module defines a variable :data:`epics.ca.AUTOMONITOR_MAXLENGTH` which controls whether array PVs are automatically monitored.
 The default value for this variable is 65536, but can be changed at runtime.
-Arrays with fewer elements than :data:`ca.AUTOMONITOR_MAXLENGTH` will be automatically monitored, unless explicitly set, and arrays larger than :data:`AUTOMONITOR_MAXLENGTH` will not be automatically monitored unless explicitly set.
+Arrays with fewer elements than :data:`epics.ca.AUTOMONITOR_MAXLENGTH` will be automatically monitored, unless explicitly set, and arrays larger than :data:`epics.ca.AUTOMONITOR_MAXLENGTH` will not be automatically monitored unless explicitly set.
 Auto-monitoring of PVs can be be explicitly set with

    >>> pv2 = epics.PV('ScalerPV', auto_monitor=True)
    >>> pv1 = epics.PV('LargeArrayPV', auto_monitor=False)